|Nutrition Facts (per serving)|

 - 4 cups cooked mixed wild and brown rice

-- In another pot; boil tempeh in unsalted water 10 minutes; drain and pat dry.
+In another pot, boil tempeh in unsalted water 10 minutes.

 - Need it to be gluten-free?
 Tempeh is often - but not always - gluten-free, so be sure to select a tempeh which is entirely gluten-free, if needed, and swap out the regular soy sauce for a gluten-free tamari, or, you could even use coconut aminos or Bragg's liquid aminos.
 The remaining ingredients are all gluten-free.

 - Need it to be a full vegetarian meal?
 Serve your Chinese-inspired tempeh "chicken" with Chinese scallion pancakes or the perfect white rice.